zacharylanz/MITRE-Markdown-Convert/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Contact
-For support or queries, please email me at your-email@example.com.
+For support or queries, please email me at

 Acknowledgments

 Thanks to MITRE for providing the CTI repository which made this script possible.
-Thanks to all contributors who have helped improve this script.
-This README is now fully prepared to accompany your project.
-Make sure to create a LICENSE.md file in your repository containing the actual text of the MIT license, and update any remaining placeholders with the appropriate information.